devararendy/cv-portfolio/README.md

     <img src="./resource/image/TruckScaleSoftware.png" alt="Truck Scale Software" width="200" style="border-radius: 5%;">
     <div>
         <p>
-            A GUI Software for Measure Truck Weight & Print Ticket This Software will connect to digital weight scale + load cell sensor.
+            A GUI Software for Measure Truck Weight & Print Ticket.
+            This Software will connect to digital weight scale + load cell sensor.
 This software will get the weight and print tickets for the Company of each Truck.
             It use encrypted SQL to ensure the data is safe and secure.
 The user access also can be configured.
             This software can be deployed to macOS, Linux, Windows.
 This was written in C++